Changing your F-1 Status

 number you will be able to check on the status of your case.
 Simply go to USCIS website to view your case status.

-To apply for a COS, a nonimmigrant applies to the USCIS, in St. Albans, VT.
+An application to apply for a COS is submitted to the USCIS.
 It is the USCIS, not CCM who will make the decision on the change of status application.
 In other words, a person may qualify for issuance of Form I‐20 and F‐1 status, however, the COS application may not be approved.
 The USCIS adjudication officers who is reviewing the COS application may base their decision on the applicant’s ability to justify and demonstrate (through documentation) that their change of intent occurred after they arrived in the United States.
 Applicant’s who have a B‐2 visa bearing the notation “Prospective Student,” may be able to obtain F‐1 status through a COS the most easily.

 Restrictions on Changing to F‐1 Status